AMIS-Services/sig-graphql/example/graphql-spring/README.md

 This schema defines the `hello` query, which returns a String.

-The application is configured to search for graphql resolvers on the classpath, java classes that implement `GraphQLQueryResolver` and are annotated with `@Controller`.
+The application is configured to search for graphql resolvers on the classpath, java classes that implement `GraphQLQueryResolver` and are annotated with `@Component`.
 This is called a `QueryResolver`.
 You may have multiple `QueryResolver`s, but the queries defined in the graphql schema must map to exactly one `QueryResolver`.
-Create a new java class that implements `GraphQLQueryResolver`, is annotated with `@Controller` and has a public method called `hello()` returning a String - for instance "Hello world!".
+Create a new java class that implements `GraphQLQueryResolver`, is annotated with `@Component` and has a public method called `hello()` returning a String - for instance "Hello world!".

 Now run the application and try the hello-query.
 In Postman you could do the following POST to `http://localhost:3030/graphql`: